linode/docs/docs/guides/uptime/monitoring/monitor-system-logs-with-logwatch-on-debian-5-lenny/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Use logwatch to monitor system logs and generate reports.'
+description: 'This guide shows you how to use logwatch, a Linux utility used to monitor system logs and create reports for critical and non-critical events on Debian 5 "Lenny".'
 keywords: ["logwatch", "security", "logging", "audit"]
 tags: ["debian","monitoring"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'